-Rich, comforting and packed full of flavour, this butter bean and halloumi stew with pesto is also a great protein hit.
+Rich, comforting and full of flavour, this butter bean and halloumi stew with red pesto is one of those dinners that feels far more special than the effort involved.

-Why You’ll Love This Butter Bean and Halloumi Stew
+Why This Butter Bean and Halloumi Stew Works

 The Ingredients